MicrosoftDocs/VBA-Docs/api/Excel.Shape.SmartArt.md

 # Shape.SmartArt property (Excel)

 Returns an object that represents the SmartArt associated with the shape.
-Read-only
+Read-only.

 ## Syntax